 - Clearly establish how every team member fits in the big picture of creating the content

 Essentially, a content workflow keeps you and your team on track to a seamless launch.
-Without a content workflow, you and your team are likelier to miss deadlines, make errors, and experience difficulty working toward your common goal.
+Without a content workflow, you and your team are more likely to miss deadlines, make errors, and experience difficulty working toward your common goal.

 Content Creation Workflow: Task-based Workflows vs. Status-based Workflows

-Before learning how to build a content creation workflow, you must understand which would benefit your team the most — task- or status-based workflow.
+Before learning how to build a content creation workflow, you must understand which would benefit your team the most, a task- or a status-based workflow.

-Knowing the difference between the two will help you strategize the right workflow for you next project.
+Knowing the difference between the two will help you strategize the right workflow for your next project.

 Task-based Workflows